kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (11/14) [Here]({{ page.url }}formula-sheet.pdf) is the formula sheet I will be giving you for the in-class portion of the second midterm.
+(If there is something I told you that you didn't need to memorize which isn't on the formula sheet, then maybe it's not on the in-class portion...)

 * (11/7) The study guide for the second midterm can be found [here]({{ page.url }}sg2.pdf).

 * (11/5) There will be no class next Monday (November 12), as the university is closed for (the day after) Armistice Day.